Mexican peso: Precursor

 The currency system in use in Spanish America from the 16th to 19th centuries consisted of silver reales, weight 3.433 grams and fineness 67/72 = 93.1%, as well as gold escudos, weight 3.383 g and fineness 11/12 = 91.7%.
 By the 19th century the silver real weighed 3.383 g, fineness 65/72 = 90.3%, while the gold escudo's fineness was reduced to 21 karats or 21/24, or 87.5% fine.

 15 or 16 silver reales were worth a gold escudo, and eight-real coins of 24.44 g fine silver were widely called pesos in Spanish America and dollars in Britain and its American colonies.
-These pesos or dollars were minted from the rich silver mine outputs of modern-day Mexico and Bolivia and exported in large quantities to Europe and Asia.
-These pesos served as a global silver standard reserve currency until the start of the 20th century, and became the model for the various pesos of Spanish America as well as (among others) the United States dollar, Chinese yuan and the Japanese yen.
+These pesos, or dollars, were minted from the rich silver mine outputs of modern-day Mexico and Bolivia and exported in large quantities to Europe and Asia.
+These pesos served as a global silver standard reserve currency until the start of the 20th century and became the model for the various pesos of Spanish America as well as (among others) the United States dollar, Chinese yuan and Japanese yen.
 Mexican silver pesos of original cap-and-ray design were legal tender in the United States until 1857 and in China until 1935.

 Origin

 The first Mexican mint to produce pesos was established in 1535.

-While the United States divided their dollar into 100 cents early on from 1793, post-independence Mexico retained the peso of 8 reales until 1863 when the Second Mexican Empire under Emperor Maximillan commenced the minting of pesos divided into 100 centavos.
-The restored Mexican republic under Benito Juárez and Porfirio Díaz continued the minting of centavo coins in base metal or silver, as well as gold coins in pesos, but it had to revert the silver 1-peso coin to the old eight reales "cap-and-ray design" from 1873 to 1897 after East Asian merchants rejected or discounted the newly designed peso coins.
+While the United States divided their dollar into 100 cents early on from 1793, post-independence Mexico retained the peso of eight reales until 1863 when the Second Mexican Empire under Emperor Maximillan commenced the minting of pesos divided into 100 centavos.
+The restored Mexican republic under Benito Juárez and Porfirio Díaz continued the minting of centavo coins in base metal or silver, as well as gold coins in pesos, but it had to revert the silver one-peso coin to the old eight-reales cap-and-ray design from 1873 to 1897 after East Asian merchants rejected or discounted the newly designed peso coins.

 The post-independence silver peso contained 27.07 grams of 90.3% fine silver (24.44 g fine) while the gold peso or half escudo contained 1.6915 grams of 87.5% fine gold (1.48 g fine).
 After most of Europe switched to the gold standard in the 1870s the gold peso substantially rose in value against the silver peso, until it became 2 silver pesos to a gold peso or a gold peso dollar by 1900.
 In 1905 the peso was solely defined as 0.75 g fine gold.

 From 1918 onward the weight and fineness of all the silver coins declined, until 1979, when the last silver 100-peso coins were minted.
 The U.S. dollar was worth 2.00 silver pesos from 1905 to 1929, rising afterward until it stabilized at 12.50 pesos from 1954 to 1976.